shane-kercheval/chat-ai/README.md

+# Overview

-This project provides a client for interacting with LLMs (e.g. OpenAI, Claude, local models via LM Studio or other lamma.cpp-based services).
+This project provides a client/UI for interacting with LLMs (e.g. OpenAI, Claude, or local models via LM Studio or other lamma.cpp-based services).
 It runs a gRPC inference and resource (e.g. file attachment) service.

 - Chat with several models within the same conversation.
 - "Attach" websites, local files, local directories